katerinjo/nvim-monolog/README.md

 Assuming the text will go where I want it to, each of these features is pretty darn easy to implement in Python.
 The real bottleneck is compatibility between different applications and tools.

 After a lot of experimentation, it turns out that simply using the system clipboard works pretty well!
-You get compatibility with just about any textbox on any web site or app you want to use with a simple bash script.
+You get compatibility with just about any textbox on any web site or app you want to use with some relatively simple bash scripting.
 All you need is a configurable text editor to point it at.

 Neovim is my current choice because it: